dincalculator.com / bike / gravel-pressure

 Should I use the same pressure front and rear on gravel?

-No — the same 40/60 weight distribution applies on gravel as on road.
+No. The same 40/60 weight distribution applies on gravel as on road.
 The rear tyre carries more weight and should run 3–5 PSI higher than the front.
 Some gravel riders also run the front tyre 3–5 PSI lower than the rear specifically to improve steering feel and front traction on descents.
 Experiment with small adjustments (2–3 PSI at a time) to find your optimal balance.

 How does surface type affect gravel pressure?